 1. Not setting a maximum gift budget

 Have you ever started shopping for the first couple of people on your list, only to realize after buying the first few gifts that…this might cost a lot more than you expected?
 We’ve all been there.

 A $100 gift here, a $50 gift there, tack on a couple $25 gifts, and just like that you’ve already spent $200.
 (Oh, and you still have over 10 people on your list to buy gifts for.)
 And of course, some of the closest people to you on your list will likely be receiving more than one gift from you.
 It all adds up — fast.

 1. Before buying any gifts, make a list of everyone that you plan to buy presents for.

-2. Set a maximum Christmas budget for your total gift giving.
-While there is no “right” answer here, try to use your best judgement.
+2. Set a maximum Christmas budget for your total gift-giving.
+While there is no “right” answer here, try to use your best judgment.

 3. From that total, start roughly allocating a budget to each individual person.
 It doesn’t need to be perfect; this is meant to be a ballpark figure.

-4. Start researching gifts online for each person that fall within their price ranges.
+4. Start researching gifts online for each person that falls within their price ranges.

 View this post on Instagram

 2. Using loans or credit cards to buy gifts

 If you haven’t saved anything for your holiday shopping — or if you haven’t been able to save — it may be tempting to take out a personal loan or charge your shopping on credit cards to get you through the season.

 While this is sometimes unavoidable, often consumers are too quick to take on this extra financial burden.
 Using a personal loan, cash advance, payday loan, or racking up more credit card debt can be a costly mistake.

 Between exorbitantly high-interest rates, fees, and a solid hit to your credit score, you should make a serious effort to exhaust all other money-saving options before taking on more debt for the holidays.